GeekFunkLabs/fluidpatcher/docs/concepts/players.md

   Values range from `0.5` (no swing) to `0.99`.

-* `groove: <player>` (`sequences`, `arpeggios`) Applies volume scaling to emphasize rhythmic accents.
+* `groove: <player>` (`sequences`, `arpeggios`)
+  Sets volume scaling for odd steps in the pattern.

 ## Sequences